evillogic/infosec-blog/content/posts/burp-android-tutorial.md

 title: Setting up Burp Suite on Android 7/8/9/10
 date: 2021-02-15
 draft: false
+description: How to set up Burp Suite for Android 7/8/9/10
 ---

 NOTE: You will need a rooted phone for this tutorial.